CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Discussion

-\item \textbf{CSTS makes remaining challenges explicit.} CSTS does not eliminate the need for semantic alignment methods; it provides a stable boundary that makes their necessity observable and their evaluation more principled. \end{itemize}
+\item \textbf{CSTS makes the remaining problems explicit.} CSTS does not eliminate all portability challenges; it provides a stable boundary that makes the remaining challenges more observable, more diagnosable, and more scientifically tractable. \end{itemize}

+This last point is especially important.
+The value of CSTS is not that it magically solves all cross-environment transfer.
+Its value is that it removes a large class of avoidable instability and thereby allows the true modeling problems to be studied directly.
+In that sense, CSTS is intended not merely as a schema proposal, but as an AI-ready substrate on top of which richer inference layers can be built.